 Failing to address any one of these will send a less coherent and persuasive message to employees.
-Businesses must develop clear-cut policies on what constitute corruptible acts and behaviours and must communicate same clearly to their employees.

-- Intended corruption is also punishable: It is important to note that the mere intention to engage in corruption is as wrong as actually executing it.
+- Intended corruption is also punishable: It is important to note that merely the intention to engage in corruption is as wrong as actually executing it.
 The United Nations Convention against Corruption, which sets the tone for many national criminal laws, clearly states that offering or demanding an undue advantage counts as corruption, as much as the actual transfer of such advantages. - Corruption is encountered in a wide range of business activities.
 As a result, it is sometimes difficult to set hard rules which identify boundaries between legal and corrupt behaviour.
-Businesses must acknowledge this challenge and provide guidance and support that translates "on paper" rules into practical reality for employees.
+Companies must acknowledge this challenge and provide guidance and support that translates "on paper" rules into practical reality for employees.
 At the same time, every employee should know that hiding behind these complexities, or even using them as an excuse, will make them no less accountable.